 Given the changing landscape of architecture awards it’s fair to ask, What is the story they’re telling?

 What is the story we want architecture awards to be telling?

 For annual architecture awards, the story is exclusively about a finished product, a building, the “work of architecture”.
 Which is not necessarily a bad thing, but for the most part these awards are largely for architects by architects, not so much for the public at large.
 There’s an exclusivity here.
 Again, not necessarily a bad thing if that’s what you’re going for.
 It’s valuable and important to acknowledge the realisation of high quality architecture, but mostly only appreciated by architects.
 They’re the main audience for this story, deliberately or otherwise.

 Audience is important.
-Who is the intended audience the awards are for and what is the story you want to be telling them?
-Culture is important here.
+Who is the intended audience for the awards and what is the story the organisers of the awards want to be telling their audience?
+Culture is a central consideration here.
 World views are shaped by the culture that people belong to.
 This may be broader societal culture and in this case professional culture.
 Culture is important because values are shaped by the culture.

 Considering for a moment the oft cited (but not exclusive) reason for architecture awards is to illustrate the profession’s value.
 Do architecture awards achieve this?
 Is this the story being told and understood?

 I posit that in order to demonstrate the profession’s value and the value of architecture, the focus of awards needs to be on more than the finish product, the physical outcome, photographs.
 Process is important, the clients and their needs, starting points, environmental impact, the project constraints and so on.
 Of course many of these things may have been taken into account, but by and large they are not part of the story being told.
 It’s why I’m gratified to see Lacaton Vassal being acknowledged, the story they and others tell about their work (less so the awards) is so much more than a final work of architecture.